mylittletony/mylittletony.github.io/_posts/2015-11-06-splash-pages-in-action.markdown

 <hr>

-*Cucumber Tony is a cloud based WiFi management platform for businesses.
+*CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a>*
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a>*

 <div class="mdl-typography--text-center">

-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>

 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>

-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>

 <hr>